Freedom Camping Bylaw review 2024

 Work is underway to develop a new Freedom Camping Bylaw for the Queenstown Lakes District.

-We are in the very early stages of developing the bylaw, so we have set up this page to share information and updates as we progress.
+We are developing a new bylaw and have set up this page to share information and updates as we progress.

 Background